Ynote/experiment-express/README.md

-# dl-podcasts
+# Experiment Express

+> Experiment from 2014

+This is a small project that intends to test Webpack 1 and Jade in an Express application.

-Utility app to display mp3 links from a list of podcasts
+It is a app that display mp3 links from a list of podcasts

+## Usage

-Edit the `conf/podcasts.json`
+- Edit the `conf/podcasts.json`

-Launch the server
+- Launch the server
 ```
 npm start
 ```